 The Word of the Lord is a radiant throb of silence at the heart of sensation.
-All scripture is written in your palm.
-Working fingers are holy as fingers that pray.
-Therefor touch me in the second kneading of risen dough.
+All scripture is written in your palm and pain.
+Working fingers are as holy as fingers that pray.
+Therefor touch me in the doubled kneading of risen dough.

-Touch me beyond stars and night.
+Beyond stars and night touch me.
 Reach into the darkness that was here before I spoke the world: then cling to what yearns back.

 My flesh is everywhere now, my inhalation sheathed in your form like the kernel in a chaff of wheat.
-Holy men no longer say, "God is in heaven."
+Because we have met in this garden, holy men no longer say, "God is in heaven."

-The time has come for you to repose more deeply in the chambers of the skin.
+The time has come for you to repose more deeply in the chambers of your body.
 Let the marrow of your bones be yeast, fermenting the death-pale illusion that you were ever not ripe.

 There is a bridal bower in your chest, where sun and moon lie down to conceive a human thistle, fragrant yet clustered with thorns.
 The scent brings forgetting, the thorns bring remembrance of grief: these are your wings.

-On your ankles you wear ringing stars, the earth your crown, weightless as the moment of death.
-Let every dust on your naked sole, each atom in the crysalis of your body, be a doorway to this wedding.
+On your ankles you wear the ringing galaxies, the earth your crown, weightless as the moment of death.
+Let every dust on your naked sole, each atom in the crysalis of your skin, become a doorway to the wedding.